-Dr Saul Cunningham: managing invertebrates for environmental and agricultural benefit
+Dr Saul Cunningham: managing diverse landscapes for environmental and agricultural benefit

 Dr Saul Cunningham is researching how insect communities can be managed to benefit agricultural production and biodiversity conservation.

-His current research focuses on insect communities in mixed landscapes of agriculture, remnant vegetation and re-planted native vegetation.
+Dr Cunningham and his team focus on diverse communities (especially insects) in mixed landscapes of agriculture, remnant vegetation and re-planted native vegetation.

 Dr Cunningham's work is increasingly important in Australia, where the Varroa mite poses a serious threat to honeybee populations